octobercms/docs/3.x/extend/system/routing.md

 });
 ```

-#### Registering a route for multiple verbs
+### Registering Multiple Methods

-Sometimes you may need to register a route that responds to multiple HTTP verbs.
-You may do so using the `match` method on the `Route` facade.
+Sometimes you may need to register a route that responds to multiple HTTP methods.
+You may do so using the `match` method.

 ```php
 Route::match(['get', 'post'], '/', function () {